10 years after Sandy Hook school shooting, Biden says ‘determined’ to ban assault weapons

 He added the nation has a "moral obligation to pass and enforce laws that can prevent these things from happening again."

-20 first graders aged six or seven years and six school employees lost their lives in the deadly shooting in Newton, Connecticut.
-Armed with an AR-15 assault rifle 20-year-old man named Adam Lanza went on a shooting spree before killing himself.
+20 first graders, aged six or seven years, and six school employees lost their lives in the deadly shooting in Newton, Connecticut.
+Armed with an AR-15 assault rifle, a 20-year-old man named Adam Lanza went on a shooting spree before killing himself.

 Also read | Conspiracy theorist Alex Jones ordered to pay $965 million in damages to Sandy Hook victims' families